mikaelbr/writings/js-syntax-series/let-var-be-const.md

 // SyntaxError: missing = in const declaration
 ```

 I use the word reassign explicitly here.
-You might have heard it spoken of as a constant, but that really makes the wrong assosiations. `const` doesn't guarantee your values to remain the same (to be unchangeable or immutable).
-The declaration only set the semantics of the variable, not the value the variable referes to.
+You might have heard it spoken of as a constant, but that really makes the wrong associations. `const` doesn't guarantee your values to remain the same (to be unchangeable or immutable).
+The declaration only set the semantics of the variable, not the value the variable refers to.
 When you have primitive data types like numbers and strings, using `const` practically means that you always have a reference to those values, as they cannot be changed in JavaScript.
 But that's not true for, say, Objects:

 ```js